Avinashturkar/Hospitality_Revenue_Analysis_using_Python/README.md

 ## Ad-Hoc Business Questions & Findings

-This section details the findings for the core analytical questions addressed after data cleaning, transformation, and merging. *(Note: Findings primarily based on `df` (May-July aggregated) and `df_bookings_all` (May-July booking level) unless otherwise specified, reflecting the analyses performed in the notebook).*
+This section details the findings for the core analytical questions addressed after data cleaning, transformation, and merging.

 ### Q1: What is the average occupancy rate in each room category?